 Other insect-borne diseases

-For East African trypanosomiasis, the first symptoms (skin lesion around the bite with lymphadenopathy) will occur 5–15 days after the bite, with fever occurring after 1–3 weeks.
+For East African trypanosomiasis, the first symptoms (skin lesion around the bite with lymphadenopathy) will occur 5–15 days after the bite, with fever occurring after one to three weeks.
 For West African trypanosomiasis, symptoms may not present for some weeks after the infective bite.
-East African trypanosomiasis is a much faster progressing disease than the West African form which can progress over a number of years.
+East African trypanosomiasis is a much faster progressing disease than the West African form, which can progress over a number of years.

 Bilharzia or schistosomiasis